-Navigating Child Custody Relocation Legal Steps and Considerations
+Navigating Child Custody and Relocation Legal Steps and Considerations

 The freedom to move on to better things comes with the end of a relationship, but for parents, it does not always mean being able to physically move away, for instance, for a new job or love interest.
 Parents who are relocating with their children must first meet a number of legal requirements.